-- A. Utilities such as water and wastewater treatment plants, pumping stations, drainage structures and facilities, and electrical power substations-solid waste disposal and transfer stations. - B. Other uses determined to be ancillary to the primary uses described in (1).
+- A. Utilities such as water and wastewater treatment plants, pumping stations, solid waste disposal and transfer stations. - B. Other uses determined to be ancillary to the primary uses described in (1).

-The following uses may also be permitted in the areas designated Utilities as long as the location of these uses does not preclude or adversely affect the future use of the surrounding areas for utility facilities:
+The following uses may also be permitted in the areas designated utilities as long as the location of these uses does not preclude or adversely affect the future use of the surrounding areas for utility facilities:

-- C. Recreation and open space uses.
+C. Recreation and open space uses.

-- D. Non-residential Agricultural uses.

-- E. Communication facilities.
+- D. Non-residential agricultural uses. - Communication facilities.